jbisbee1/DS1000_F2026/README.md

 **Homework = coached rehearsal.** You may use AI, notes, classmates, and outside resources to practice the analytical task.

-**Daily Quiz = independent component check.** Can you perform the key reasoning move from the previous class without assistance?
+**Daily Quiz = independent component check.** Can you independently perform the key reasoning move from today's instructional cycle?

 **Unit Test = independent transfer.** Can you integrate several component skills to adjudicate an unfamiliar empirical case?